 The MCData server needs to distinguish between the following SIP INVITE requests for originations and terminations:

+- SIP INVITE requests routed to the participating MCData function with the Request-URI set to a public service identity of the participating MCData function and contain in an application/vnd.3gpp.mcdata-info+xml MIME body with the <mcdataInfo> element containing the <mcdata-Params> element with the <anyExt> element an <pre-established-session-ind> element set to a value of "true".
+Such requests are known as "SIP INVITE request for establishing a pre-established session" in the procedures in the present document;

 - SIP INVITE request routed to the originating participating MCData function with an Accept-Contact header field with the g.3gpp.icsi-ref media feature tag containing the value of "urn:urn-7:3gpp-service.ims.icsi.mcdata.sds", and an ICSI value "urn:urn-7:3gpp-service.ims.icsi.mcdata.sds" in a P-Asserted-Service header field and a <request-type> element set to "one-to-one-sds" or "group-sds" contained in an application/vnd.3gpp.mcdata-info+xml MIME body.
 Such requests are known as "SIP INVITE request for standalone SDS over media plane for originating participating MCData function";

 - SIP INVITE request routed to the terminating participating MCData function with an Accept-Contact header field with the g.3gpp.icsi-ref media feature tag containing the value of "urn:urn-7:3gpp-service.ims.icsi.mcdata.sds", and an ICSI value "urn:urn-7:3gpp-service.ims.icsi.mcdata.sds" in a P-Asserted-Service header field and a <request-type> element set to "one-to-one-sds" or "group-sds" contained in an application/vnd.3gpp.mcdata-info+xml MIME body.
 Such requests are known as "SIP INVITE request for standalone SDS over media plane for terminating participating MCData function";